SuleimanQureshi/PoC/README.md

 Current tasks:
 - Split into two modes of approach and grasp
 - Get real data from a gyroscope and use it to generate a trajectory for the simulation arm to attempt to grasp
+- Add 3d model to represent the robot arm for visualization purposes

 Completed tasks:
 - Add orientation constraint